Andrew Carnegie Fellows Program

 Am I eligible for the Andrew Carnegie Fellows Program?

-To be eligible, you must be a U.S. citizen or have permanent U.S. residency status.
+To be eligible, you must be a U.S. citizen or have legal U.S. residency status.
 You must also be nominated by one of a designated group of individuals, who include leaders of universities, think tanks, and publishers.
-(Please write to acfellows@carnegie.org to find out if your institution is on our nomination list.)
+Please write to acfellows@carnegie.org to find out if your institution is on our nomination list.

 How many scholars may each nominator put forward for consideration?

-University presidents may nominate one tenured and one untenured.
-Other nominators—e.g., the head of a university press, learned society, think tank, publisher, or newspaper—may nominate one candidate.
+University presidents may nominate one tenured and one untenured scholar.
+Untenured includes both tenure-track faculty who have not yet achieved tenure, and those who are not on a tenure track.
+Other nominators — e.g., the head of a university press, learned society, think tank, publisher, or newspaper — may nominate one candidate.

-What about institutions which do not have tenure?
+What about institutions that do not have tenure?

-For professional schools and other institutions which do not have tenure, a senior scholar is defined as one who received their terminal degree more than 10 years ago (before November 2015), and a junior scholar as one who received their terminal degree 10 years ago or less (after November 2015).
+For professional schools and other institutions that do not have tenure, a “tenured” scholar is defined as one who received their terminal degree more than 10 years before the application deadline (before November 2016), and an untenured scholar as one who received their terminal degree 10 years ago or less (after November 2016).
+If the scholar has both a PhD and another terminal degree, we leave it to the discretion of the university to determine which degree is more relevant.

 May nominators nominate individuals without a PhD?
 Are nominees who hold degrees traditionally regarded as terminal in their fields (e.g., JD, MD, or MFA) eligible?